ivyl/rootkit/README.md

 #Sample Rootkit for Linux
 ##About
 This is sample rootkit implementation for Linux.
-It is able to hide processes, files and grants root priv.
+It is able to hide processes, files and grants root privileges.
 It also have stealth mode (enabled by default) that prevents it from detecting.

 ##Usage
 Just compile module (included Makefile does this against current kernel) and load it.
 There will be hidden file in `/proc` called `rtkit`.
 It's not visible when listing content of proc directory.

-Just `cat /proc/rtkit` to see avaiable commands.
-You can use attached program to give orders or use `echo -n` (dont forget `-n`, there should be no tailing new line).
+Just `cat /proc/rtkit` to see available commands.
+You can use attached program to give orders or use `echo -n` (don't forget `-n`, there should be no tailing new line).

 Examples:
 ``echo -n thf >> /proc/rtkit``